Ometepe Bilingual School

-Ometepe Bilingual is a Free of Charge Elementary Bilingual School that provides a strong education to local children through small class sizes, quality nutrition and community engagement while simultaneously reducing pollution of the natural biosphere reserve.
+Ometepe Bilingual is a tuition free Elementary Bilingual School that provides a strong education to local children through small class sizes, quality nutrition and community engagement while simultaneously reducing pollution of the natural biosphere reserve.

 Our elementary program is the first free-of-charge bilingual school in Central America and one of only a few bilingual schools in Nicaragua.

 Our school has its roots in English classes for adults begun in the summer of 2007.
 Classes were taught in the open-air restaurant at the Hacienda Merida hotel.
 Some of our first students went on to successfully complete weekend English courses at Ave Maria University in Rivas and are now using their English skills in the local tourism industry.